Campers begin the Penguin Challenge at Homestead Park

 Instead, after stretching at the start of an obstacle course and saying he wanted to win, he ran off.

-The Penguin Challenge will be at the park at 3 p.m. every Tuesday through July 30.
-In the challenge, there will be a weekly fitness test for kids that will conclude with a final challenge, where kids will compete in a combination of all the events for a grand prize.
+The Penguin Challenge will take place at the park at 3 p.m. every Tuesday through July 30.
+In the challenge, there will be a weekly fitness test for kids that will conclude with a final challenge in which all of the children will compete in a combination of all the events for a grand prize.

 Prizes will be given each week to the top three finishers in their age brackets.

-With kids gathered before the first event Tuesday underneath the park’s pavilion, Capt.
-Jason Simon of the police department said Homestead Park is the only one where the challenge will be held, of the five camps being operated in city parks this summer.
+With children gathered before the first event Tuesday in the park’s pavilion, Capt.
+Jason Simon of the police department said Homestead Park is the only park where the challenge will take place; five camps are being operated in city parks this summer.

-A special challenge event will be in a few weeks at Cardinal Mooney High School so kids who attend camps at other parks can see it for themselves, Simon said.
+A special challenge event is scheduled in a few weeks at Cardinal Mooney High School so children who attend camps at other parks can see it, Simon said.

 Simon said the idea is to get kids to come back each week so they can work on being fit.
 The program is also part of the Community Based Crime Reduction program the city has been running on the South Side, a combination of extra patrols and social programs to fight crime in the area.

 The first event Tuesday was an obstacle course through cones and trees.
-Older kids ran a longer portion of the course then the younger ones.
-About 20 kids overall participated.
+Older children ran a longer portion of the course than the younger ones.
+About 20 kids participated.

 Julissa Pike was one of those who competed.
 When asked how it went for her, she answered in a word: “Tired.”